LogicAtom/ecommerce/README.md

 pip3 install django

 pip3 install django-allauth==0.41.0

 pip3 install pillow  <!-- Python Imaging Library for processing images -->

+pip3 install django-crispy-forms <!-- Allows formatting of all the forms using bootstrap styling automatically.
+Simple setup, just add     'crispy-forms' into the installed apps in settings.py, and    CRISPY_TEMPLATE_PACK = 'bootstrap4'    also in settings.py -->

 ## Register Models